 Harriette Rose Katz: Remembering an Icon

-In a line from his epic poem If—, Rudyard Kipling could have been referring to Harriette Rose Katz.
-A trailblazer, legend and genius, Harriette was loved by all of us.
-She did indeed walk with leaders of industry and high society but respected the workers and ordinary people behind the magic she helped create.
+Rudyard Kipling could have been referring to Harriette Rose Katz.
+A trailblazer, legend and genius, Harriet was loved by all of us.
+She did indeed walk with leaders of industry and high society, but respected the workers and ordinary people behind the magic she helped create.
 Her deep humanity, coupled by her delightful irreverence and humor, earned her the respect of our broad and diverse industry.
 Like my colleagues below, I shared meals, stressful party moments, touching real life moments and innumerable conversations with Harriette.
 She was the real deal.
 She leaves behind a powerful legacy which will heal our broken hearts and inspire our works for years and years to come.

 Liz Neumark, CEO, Great Performances